-Better thank take-out heathy chicken fried rice!
-Made with brown rice and loaded with veggies.
-A simple and fresh meal that is ready in less than 30 minutes.
+Better than take-out heathy chicken fried rice!
+Made with brown rice, lean chicken, and loaded with veggies.
+A quick, wholesome twist on traditional fried rice that is flavorful, family friendly, and ready in less than 30 minutes.

 Skip the take-out and give this healthy twist on fried rice a try instead.
 You can plan ahead and get all the ingredients ready, but it's also perfect for leftover rice or leftover veggies you have sitting in your fridge.
 Either way, this homemade healthy chicken fried rice is an easy and delicious weeknight meal!